-We all have a favorite chair to read our favorite book while having our favorite coffee.
+We all have a favourite chair to read our favourite book while having our favourite coffee.
 We can relax knowing that everything is in place – save environment protects us.
 The same goes for technologies in software development.
 A tool belt full of handy solutions keeps us focused and ready to face any project.
-This works for CSHARK as well. .NET is a technology that drives our projects – it helps us think outside the box while having everything in the box.
+This works for CSHARK as well. .NET is a technology that drives our projects – it helps our .NET software developers think outside the box while having everything in the box.

 Microsoft wouldn’t be where it’s right now if it wasn’t for technology and its proliferation on various markets all over the planet.
 The same goes for values.
 Microsoft, as it’s said in official marketing materials, wants to ‘empower every person and every organization on the planet to achieve more’.
-Since CSHARK is the .NET powerhouse in Poland with almost 200 Polish programmers, we can say that empowerment works.
+Since CSHARK is the .NET powerhouse in Poland with almost 150 Polish .NET software developers, we can say that empowerment works.
 Not for us though, but for our clients.
 We can safely say that power comes from our functionalities and they are .NET-fuelled.

 Microsoft made sure that .NET would be a worthy successor to Basic. .NET is a framework full of libraries straight out from Microsoft.
 This way .NET gives more options, it is highly advanced and flexible while being simple at the same time.
 You can use it for desktop applications, as well as web applications.
 You can write for services, Internet communication and much more.
 You can make software with Windows Presentation Foundation (WPF) or database application.
-You can do a lot and CSHARK knows how to use Microsoft’s environment to drive solutions for clients.
+You can do a lot and CSHARK's .NET software developers know how to use Microsoft’s environment to drive solutions for clients.

-A good software developer is cross-functional.
-He or she can easily write a code and act as an IT consultant.
-It’s especially important if the project is based on a legacy code and needs refining or it’s advanced in nature and in scope.
+Good .NET software developers are cross-functional.
+They easily write code and act as an IT consultant.
+It’s especially important if the project is based on legacy code and needs refining or it’s advanced in nature and in scope.
 A software product development company should hire programmers that can easily dive into projects and simply make it happen for clients.
 The same goes for technology – it should be:

 Secondly – bigger and smaller, very competent and sane revolutions.
 Like the Common Language Runtime (CLR), which is a .NET’s runtime environment.
 It’s designed to run all .NET languages the same way.
 Advantages lie in compilation and execution of a code written in the standard common intermediate language CIL.
 The code is then known as the managed code and guarantees all the needed functions for the application running process.